Imagine…

 At what point are seedlings beyond saving?

-Sometimes it’s heartbreaking, but it’s better to cut your losses.
+Sometimes, it’s heartbreaking, especially when your favorite tomato seedlings get leggy, but it may be better to cut your losses.

 Here’s what to look for when deciding if a seedling is too leggy to save:

-• They’re limp and falling over.
+• The stem is limp, and they’re falling over.
 It’s better to start over if they’ve gotten this leggy and weak.

 • The distance between the soil and the first set of leaves is more than two or three inches.